mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 *[Tape skip.]*

-...
-Hui Neng was too sharp, and the conversation between Hui Neng and his teacher, the Fifth Patriarch, was going pretty well, expressing his wisdom.
-And so he didn’t want to continue to have a conversation between two in front of the assembly.
-That what he tried to keep away from.
+... was too sharp.
+And the conversation between Hui Neng and his teacher, the Fifth Patriarch, was going pretty well, expressing his wisdom, and so he didn’t want to continue to have a conversation between the two in front of the assembly.
+That’s why he tried to keep [him] away.

 Anyway, here is the conversation between Hui Neng and the Fifth Patriarch.
 I think you can see this conversation in the chapter “Buddha Nature” also.

 And here it says, “From where do you come?”
-And Hui Neng said he comes from Ling Nan.
-Ling Nan in China.
-And also the teacher says, “If you come from Ling Nan, I think the people in Ling Nan don’t have buddha nature.
-How can you become buddha nature?”
+And Hui Neng said he comes from Ling Nan in China.
+And also the teacher says, “If you come from Ling Nan, I think the people in Ling Nan don’t have buddha-nature.
+How can you become buddha-nature?”
 Because, I don’t know exactly, but people in Ling Nan were pretty poor, and commoners, not educated so much.
-So Hui Neng in this story I think was not an educated person.
-So he couldn’t read sutras, he couldn’t write [...]
-But on the other hand, in the Fifth Patriarch’s monastery, I think Shen Hsiu, which is constructed, who was the *shuso*, the head monk of the monastery, was very educated and sharp person.
-So Shen Hsiu \[was] *shuso* and head monk, and Hui Neng, are very contrasting persons.
-So anyway, that’s why he mentioned, “If you come from Ling Nan, they are barbarians, they don’t have buddha nature.
-How can you become buddha nature?”
+So I think in this story Hui Neng was not an educated person; so he couldn’t read sutras, he couldn’t write [...]
+But on the other hand, in the Fifth Patriarch’s monastery, I think Shen Hsiu, who was the *shuso*, the head monk of the monastery, was a very educated and sharp person.
+So Shen Hsiu [who was] *shuso* and head monk, and Hui Neng, are very contrasting persons.
+Anyway, that’s why he [said], “If you come from Ling Nan, they are barbarians, they don’t have buddha-nature.
+How can you become buddha-nature?”

-But Dogen Zenji comments on this [store] conversation in the chapter on “Buddha Nature”; you should read this carefully.
+But Dogen Zenji comments on this [...] conversation in the chapter “Buddha Nature”; you should read this carefully.
 That’s an interesting commentary there.
-The point he really comments on this is, the people in Ling Nan don’t have buddha nature, means no buddha nature.
-It is not something wrong which the fifth patriarch mentions, but it is nothing but expression of what real buddha nature is.
-So that real nature of the truth, buddha nature, is expressed as no buddha nature.
-Because it is nothing but the function and activities.
+The point he really [makes] on this is, [that] “the people in Ling Nan don’t have buddha-nature” means no-buddha-nature.
+It is not something wrong which the Fifth Patriarch mentions, [rather] it is nothing but expression of what real buddha-nature is.
+So that real nature of the truth, buddha-nature, is expressed as no-buddha-nature.
+Because it is nothing but function and activities.

-It is activity created or produced by time and occasion, and cause and conditions, constantly.
+It is activity produced by time and occasion, and cause and conditions, constantly.
 So if so, if it is true, there is nothing to say.
 No perception, no word particularly.
-So what term is appropriate to express that truth as it is?
+So what term is appropriate to express the truth as it is?
 So we say, “No truth.
-No buddha nature.”
+No buddha-nature.”
 We can use a negative term.
-But that “no buddha nature” is not negative, but a manifestation of the function and process in dynamism.
-That is the meaning of “no buddha nature.”
+But that “no buddha-nature” is not negative, but a manifestation of the function and process in dynamism.
+That is the meaning of “no buddha-nature.”
 So Dogen Zenji [talks] about that point.

 So [...]
 Hui Neng [says], “Although there are people from the north and people from the south, there is ultimately no north or south in buddha nature.”
 That is, he denied the fifth’s patriarch statement in terms of the *Nirvana Sutra*.
 So *Nirvana Sutra* mentions always all beings are buddha nature.